Corinne Olympios Headed To ‘DWTS’ With Nick Or Prepping For ‘Bachelorette’ Gig?

 While many viewers want to see a Bachelor or Bachelorette love story, savvy fans realize it’s the drama and craziness that lures fans in, something Corinne definitely brings to the table.

-Blogger Reality Steve, who spoils the show for a living, has revealed that Corinne makes it to the final four but Nick eliminates her after the hometown dates.
+Blogger Reality Steve, who spoils the show for a living, has revealed that Corinne makes it to the final four, but Nick eliminates her after the hometown dates.
 Rachel, Raven, and Vanessa are the final three and, if spoilers are correct, Vanessa wins the final rose.

-In past seasons, a girl from either hometowns or the final three is picked to become the Bachelorette and while fans may think Rachel and Raven top the list, choosing Corinne as ABC’s leading lady is not out of the question.
+In past seasons, a girl from either hometowns or the final three is picked to become the Bachelorette, and while fans may think Rachel and Raven top the list, choosing Corinne as ABC’s leading lady is not out of the question.

 Contestant Rachel Lindsay may be the Corinne’s biggest competitor when it comes to landing the Bachelorette gig.
 She was an instant fan favorite after her New Orleans one-on-one date with Nick, and a previous report from the Inquisitr points out that the beautiful black lawyer could be the answer to the show’s long-running diversity issue.